Last Updated on August 31, 2020 by Ben

-Extended-stay hotels grow more popular every year.
-These home-away-from-home properties can feel like a hybrid between a hotel and an apartment.
-They typically offer larger rooms with separate living and sleeping areas, kitchens or kitchenettes and other home-like amenities.
+Extended-stay hotels have become extremely popular, especially during the COVID-19 pandemic.
+A hybrid between a hotel and an apartment, this category typically offers larger rooms with separate living and sleeping areas, kitchens and other home-like amenities.

 Benefits of Extended-Stay Hotels